bjornrobertsson/jec/draft.md

 ## Creating a Complete Coder Template

+Please use our include templates, such as the AWS K8s template for full functionality: https://github.com/coder/coder/blob/main/examples/templates/aws-linux/main.tf which will install the remote tools, and code-server!
+The following example will not run without modifications (namespace, pull-secret, storage-class will be different)

-Here's a complete example combining the concepts above:
+Here's an example combining the concepts above:

 ```terraform
 terraform {